DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_naca0012_transonic.md

 |

-The `runScript.py` is similar to the one used in the NACA0012 [subsonic case](mydoc_tutorials_naca0012_subsonic.html) with the following exceptions:
+The "runScript.py" is similar to the one used in the NACA0012 [subsonic case](mydoc_tutorials_naca0012_subsonic.html) with the following exceptions:

-- We use `DARhoSimpleCFoam`, which is an OpenFOAM built-in compressible flow solver with the `SIMPLEC` algorithm that is suitable for transonic conditions.
+- We use "DARhoSimpleCFoam", which is an OpenFOAM built-in compressible flow solver with the "SIMPLEC" algorithm that is suitable for transonic conditions.

 - The far field velocity is 238 m/s with Mach number of 0.7.

-- We use special treatment for the preconditioner matrix to improve the convergene of adjoint linear equation by setting `"transonicPCOption": 1`.
+- We use special treatment for the preconditioner matrix to improve the convergence of adjoint linear equation by setting "transonicPCOption": 1.
 This option is only needed for transonic conditions.

 To run this case, first download [tutorials](https://github.com/DAFoam/tutorials/archive/master.tar.gz) and untar it.
 Then go to tutorials-master/NACA0012_Airfoil/transonic and run this command to start the DAFoam docker container.